-Dental infection is characterized by the decay of the dental pulp present within a tooth.
+Dental infections affect the dental pulp present within the teeth.
 Our teeth are covered by an external layer of enamel, which is the hardest substance in the body.
-Despite this, the oral bacteria can enter the pulpal space through cavities (due to tooth decay) or cracks on the teeth surfaces (due to external oral trauma).
+Despite this, oral bacteria can enter the pulpal space through cavities (caused by tooth decay) or cracks in the tooth surface (caused by external oral trauma).
 In most instances, the best way to treat this infection is through root canal therapy, which is considered the best option to save a severely infected tooth.

-At SmileHere Family Dental, we treat a dental infection by removing the infected dental pulp from the tooth and using medication to prevent it from getting reinfected.
+At SmileHere Family Dental, we treat dental infections by removing the dental pulp from the tooth and using medication to prevent reinfection.
 Our team of expert doctors will thoroughly check the infected area and consider root canal therapy as a last resort treatment method if the infection is too severe.
-A small hole will be made on the tooth, and dental files of varying sizes will be used to extract the infected nerves and blood vessels from it.
-A jet of disinfectant solution is used to wash away the microbial residues.
+A small hole will be made in the tooth, and dental files of varying sizes will be used to extract the infected nerves and blood vessels from it.
+A jet of disinfecting solution is used to wash away the microbial residue.

 The dentists will fill the root canal space with antimicrobial material to keep the microbes from causing reinfection.
 If the infection is severe, the dentist will place the antibiotic medication in the root canal space for an additional few days before the final fill.
 Then the hole will be closed using tooth-colored filling material, which stays completely indistinguishable from the enamel.
 After the root canal therapy is complete, we recommend getting a ceramic crown to fully restore and protect the tooth.

 To schedule a consultation with our dental experts, call any of our offices in Livonia [at (734) 425-7888] or Ann Arbor [at (734) 888-8886] or book an appointment online.
 We're always happy to help our patients!